 The vine is appreciated for its excellent vigor and persistence, as well as for its own

 adaptability to almost all climatic conditions of the peninsula.

 It prefers cool, windy and humid climates like the areas of the first hills of Reggio Emilia, but does not suffer excessively in the driest areas.
 The maturation is late, there are no particular problems of diseases.

 Tradition and innovation

-To the care of the vineyards, between slopes and slopes, are now added rigorous winemaking methods and new technologies, which contribute to creating the quality and style of our wines.
+To the care of the vineyards we are now added rigorous winemaking methods and new technologies, which contribute to creating the quality and style of our wines.